QubitPi/react.dev/src/content/learn/start-a-new-react-project.md

 });
 ```

-We put this in `scripts/start.js` so that we will be able to call this script during `npm start` by adding the following line to `package.json`:
+We put this in `scripts/start.js` so that we will be able to call this script during `yarn start` by adding the following line to `package.json`:

 ```json
 "scripts": {